microsoft/vscode-docs/release-notes/latest.md

 ### VS Code no longer 'fixes' Relative Paths in Launch Configurations

 In the January milestone, we deprecated the use of relative paths in launch configurations (but still continued to convert relative in absolute paths).
-With this milestone, we've dropped this automatic fixing in favor of a more transparent strategy: VS Code no longer modifies launch configuration paths in any way when sending them to the debug adapter.
-This is now done as a runtime treatment of paths in task configurations.
+With this milestone, we've dropped this automatic fixing in favor of a more transparent strategy: VS Code no longer modifies launch configuration paths when sending them to the debug adapter.
+This is now the same treatment of paths as for task configurations.

 If you haven't already fixed your launch configuration paths for the January release, then you will now see this (or similar) errors when starting a debug session: